Sauna Ventilation

 1. Fresh Air Supply For Bather Ventilation Above The Heater – This is what provides fresh air for bathers and more importantly for removing CO2, excess humidity and other contaminants.
 This should be located above the heater; 1) On the wall above a point halfway between the top of the stones and the ceiling or 2) In the ceiling directly above the heater.
 This should be adjustable, ideally come from outside and include a back flow device.
 Incorporating a bit of updraft duct and/or a mechanical blower may be recommended.

-2. Air Supply For Cooling the Heater High-Temp Sensor Behind/Below The Heater – For heaters that have this sensor (typically all that are UL Listed) this provides air to cool the sensor to prevent the high-temp limiter from nuisance tripping.
+2. Air Supply For Cooling the Heater High-Temp Sensor Behind/Below The Heater (UL Heaters Only) – For heaters that have this sensor (typically all that are UL Listed) this provides air to cool the sensor to prevent the high-temp limiter from nuisance tripping.
 This should be adjustable and only just enough air flow to keep the sensor from tripping.
 Note: If UL update UL 875 to conform to EU standards then this supply will no longer be necessary.

-4. Mechanical Exhaust Below The Foot Bench – This s/b about 20-25 CFM per person plus 15-25 CFM for the heater HT sensor (so 100-125 CFM for a 4 person sauna).
+3. Mechanical Exhaust Below The Foot Bench – This s/b about 20-25 CFM per person plus 15-25 CFM for the heater HT sensor (so 100-125 CFM for a 4 person sauna).
 An inline duct blower such as from Fantech is usually the best option.

 For example, in our sauna, natural convection results in a head to toes temp difference of about 40°c which is quite bad.
 Mechanical downdraft results in a difference of about 16°c which is ideal.